tersesystems/echopraxia/docs/usage/fieldbuilder.md

 You would naturally have domain classes organized by package in each module, i.e. the user module would have `com.mystore.user.User`, and an order would be `com.mystore.order.Order` and would have a `User` attached to it.

-So, define a field builder per package, and add a `Logging` abstract class that exposes a logger with the appropriate field builder:
+So, define a field builder per package:

 ```java
 package com.mystore.user;